Meet Ines Gallagher, BDM

 Clarify wasn’t on my radar if I’m totally honest.
-I didn’t know that I wanted to go into sales or business development until I did.
+I didn’t know that I wanted to go into sales or business development until I tried it.
 I first heard of Clarify when I met a member of the senior management team through a mutual friend at a fancy dress party, and he persuaded me to come in for an interview.

 The talent team really helped me understand what the role was about and why it existed.
-For somebody who’s never worked in this industry and this kind of environment; it was completely new to me.
+For somebody who’s never worked in this industry and this kind of environment, it was completely new to me.
 I was so worried at the first interview that I wouldn’t understand what Clarify did, but the talent team ensured that I knew what I was getting into.